Everything has a lifecycle

-Simply put, things (as well as people) initiate, mature, and ultimately become obsolete and get recycled.
+All things initiate, mature, and ultimately become obsolete and get recycled.
 All lifecycles exist within a specific and dynamic context between system development (maturity increase from concept to industrialization) and system stability (mature operations, performance continuous improvement and maintenance).

-A definition of lifecycle refers to the series of changes that a product, process, activity, etc. goes through during existence or usage.
-In an industry, commercial product or service context, this concerns things, such data or systems which mature over time, require to be managed, are experienced / used / operated by people, and contribute to creating value as part of sustainable closed-loop collaborations.
+A lifecycle refers to series of maturity states that a product, process, data set or activity goes through during its existence or usage.
+In an industry, product or service context, lifecycle states concern how data mature over time and contribute to creating value as part of sustainable closed-loop systems.

 Managing the lifecycle of things